Le Khiet High School for the Gifted, Quang Ngai: History

-Lê Khit High School was established on October 1st, 1945, under the direction of well-known revolutionary author Nguyn V. During its first 10 years of operation, the school has trained 3,419 students.
+Lê Khiết High School was established on October 1, 1945, under the direction of well-known revolutionary author Nguyn V. During its first 10 years of operation, the school has trained 3,419 students.
 On April 30, 1955, the school was dissolved following the Geneva Agreement.

 In 1989, Quảng Ngãi province was re-established on the basis of separation from Nghĩa Bình province.
 The school was re-established on September 5, 1990.

 In July 1993, the school merged with the "2-3 Specialized School" to form the current Lê Khiết High School for the Gifted, which then became a part of the nationwide public magnet school systems.

 The school currently offers advanced courses in the Social Sciences, Humanities and Natural Sciences.
 As a public magnet school, it does not charge tuition fee but instead provide grants to subsidize the cost of living for underprivileged students, in addition to scholarship for excellent students.

 Its principal is Vũ Thị Liên Hương, a member of the National Assembly of Vietnam.